Skip to content Skip to footer

 #1Worst Global IPO (Decade)

 By February 2024, the stock had fallen 75% from its IPO price.
 According to Inc42’s analysis, this was the biggest single-stock decline among major global IPOs in a decade.
-Not in India.
-Globally.
+Macquarie Research cut their target price, explicitly citing that “Paytm’s business model lacks focus and direction.”
+Name recognition and business confidence are completely different things.
+The spending created the appearance of momentum.
+The IPO was the moment the appearance had to become reality.
+And it couldn’t.

 PhonePe Did It Quieter and Better